mpfmorawski/wut-cpp-classes/README.md

 # 🎓 _Object-Oriented Programming in C++_ Course at WUT

-Welcome to my repository documenting the code and projects from my academic course _Object-Oriented Programming in C++_.
-This course was completed as part of a master's degree in Robotics and Automatic Control at the Faculty of Power and Aeronautical Engineering of Warsaw University of Technology.

 |**Course Details**||
 |:--|---|
 | 📚 Name (🇵🇱) | Programowanie obiektowe w języku C++ |